addiscent/php-server-mon-sys/README.md

 The _Php-Server-Mon-Sys_ system, (technically, its Docker service containers), may be started, stopped, restarted, destroyed, and recreated without danger to the _PHP Server Monitor_ database, with one _important caveat_:

-  - In order to prevent risk to the _PHP Server Monitor_ database, the _Php-Server-Mon-Sys_ Docker service containers must created/stopped/destroyed using Docker commands, (_docker-compose stop_, _docker stop_..., etc).
+  - In order to prevent risk to the _PHP Server Monitor_ database, the _Php-Server-Mon-Sys_ Docker service containers must be created/stopped/destroyed using Docker commands, (_docker-compose stop_, _docker stop_..., etc).

 It is possible that database corruption could occur if a container is hard-killed during mid-operation, e.g., if the OS shuts down during a _PHP Server Monitor_ database write.
 To prevent database risk, don't shutdown the host OS without first gracefully shutting down the _Php-Server-Mon-Sys_ system, using _docker-compose stop_.
 After re-booting the OS, restart the _Php-Server-Mon-Sys_ system by making the _Php-Server-Mon-Sys_ home directory the present working directory, then enter the command _docker-compose up -d_.
 After that command has reloaded the service containers, _PHP Server Monitor_ will continue its job of monitoring services, and collecting and storing data in the  _PHP Server Monitor_ database.